What every Championship team needs to win promotion to the Premier League

 In fact, the Championship is currently locked in two massive, and distinct, battles for places: two automatic promotion spots and the four playoff places behind them.
 Some will be left disappointed after impressive seasons so far, but for others, a shot at some of the biggest clubs in the world lies ahead next year.

-Here’s the lay of the land as four teams fight for the top two spots and the title, with another host of teams battling for the final play-off berths behind them - and what each of them need to happen to earn promotion.
+Here’s the lay of the land as three teams fight for the top two spots and with the title on the line this week, with another collection battling for the final play-off berths behind them - and what each of them need to happen to earn promotion.
 We’ll update this piece after every Championship match; join the discussion below with your predictions on who will be playing in the Premier League next season.

-Leeds United were hot on the heels of the other two anyway and have traded places with them regularly over the past couple of months – and now Southampton’s excellent mid-campaign run has also seen them propelled into the fray.
+Leeds United were hot on the heels of the other two anyway and have traded places with them regularly over the past couple of months.
+Southampton’s excellent mid-campaign run also saw them propelled into the fray, but a crushing 5-0 defeat to Leicester on Wednesday night has knocked them out of the running for good and propelled the Foxes to promotion.

-The situation is made all the more dramatic by the fact they have rarely played an equal number of matches along the way, but now only four points separates the first three – while Saints have blinked first with a weekend defeat.
-Leeds must now react to their own run of three without a win by bouncing back to beat Middlesbrough on Monday night.
+Leeds kept up the pace as they won a thriller on Monday night - beating Middlesbrough 4-3 - to jump ahead of Ipswich and into the top two.
+But a thrashing at QPR guaranteed Leicester a top-two finish and handed Ipswich the chance to retake second, if they manage so much as a draw from their own game in hand - which is away to Coventry on Tuesday.

 Position